nagarajurahul/ci-cd-app/Learnings.md

 vs

-import js from "@eslint/js"; -> new style called ESM -> requires adding { "type": "module" } in package.json
+import js from "@eslint/js"; -> new style called ESM -> requires adding { "type": "module" } in package.json and sourceType: "module" in eslint

+also adding eslint-plugin for console error